disputatio/personas/README.md

 This is our repo of personas to understand our users and to relate them to our feature planning.

 - [Laura Klein](https://github.com/disputatio/personas/blob/master/laura_klein.md), the recently appointed university teacher

-- [Luís da Silva](https://github.com/disputatio/personas/blob/master/luis_silva.md), the journalist, maybe blogger
+- [Luís da Silva](https://github.com/disputatio/personas/blob/master/luis_silva.md), the editor and digital journalist

 - [Peter Norgaard](https://github.com/disputatio/personas/blob/master/peter_norgaard.md), the public intelectual

 - Camila Ribeiro, the local connector

 - ?, the conservative sharer

 - ?, the liberal sharer

 - ?, the avid reader